 MJM’s seaworthiness is certified by the International Marine Certification Institute in Brussels to the highest standard available.
 The MJM 40z,50z, and 53z are the only down east designs of any size certified ISO Category A Ocean.
 Structural strength and stability in large beam seas are heavily weighed in the rating.

-Now, 15 years later, MJM Yachts brings this approach into the larger outboard world.
+Now, 15 years later, MJM Yachts brings this approach into the larger world of outboard boats.
 The new outboard express cruisers with advanced epoxy construction and slippery hull designs are a new day in the boating industry and the answer for those looking for a better boat.

 MJMs are also noted for their ease of docking which takes advantage of flush-deck design, side boarding doors at dock height and the latest joystick and hovering technologies to make even the least experienced crew member capable of safely bringing the boat into a slip.
 MJM was the first down east design to offer the roll-stopping option of a Seakeeper on all its models and offers it standard on the 50zand 53z.
 Exterior finishes are low-maintenance and the boats’ wide-open layouts welcome a crowd.

 Founder Bob Johnstone, his wife Mary and son Peter lead the company with the passion and experience of true yachtsmen.
-They develop the boats with Doug Zurn, engage with the building process at Boston BoatWorks, and they own and run each new model exhaustively to make sure it meets their highest expectations for performance, usability, and quality.
+They develop the boats with Doug Zurn – a leader in yacht builders – and engage with the building process at Boston BoatWorks, and they own and run each new model exhaustively to make sure it meets their highest expectations for performance, usability, and quality.